-Taxation: All payments in respect of the Notes will be made without deduction for or on account of withholding taxes imposed within Norway, subject as provided in "Terms and Conditions of the as further described in "Terms and Conditions of the Notes -
+Taxation:

-Notes - Taxation".
+All payments in respect of the Notes will be made without deduction for or on account of withholding taxes imposed within Norway, subject as provided in "Terms and Conditions of the Notes - Taxation".

-Negative Pledge: The terms of the Notes will contain a negative pledge provision, further described in "Terms and Conditions of the Notes -
+Negative Pledge:

-Negative Pledge".
+The terms of the Notes will contain a negative pledge provision, as further described in "Terms and Conditions of the Notes - Negative Pledge".